hyperledger/firefly/deploy/charts/firefly/README.md

 ### Terraform

-[Terraform]() is a CLI tool that enables engineers to "plan" and "apply" infrastructure defined as code in the [HCL language]().
-Terraform offers a [Helm provider] for managing Helm releases and their values declaratively.
-Terraform [does not currently support OCI registries]().
+[Terraform](https://www.terraform.io/) is a CLI tool that enables engineers to "plan" and "apply" infrastructure defined as code in the [HCL language](https://github.com/hashicorp/hcl).
+Terraform offers a [Helm provider](https://registry.terraform.io/providers/hashicorp/helm/latest/docs) for managing Helm releases and their values declaratively.
+Terraform [does not currently support OCI registries](https://github.com/hashicorp/terraform-provider-helm/issues/633).

 As a result, you can configure Terraform to use the FireFly chart by either:

 1. Creating a wrapper parent chart with the FireFly chart dependency pre-downloaded and [vendored](https://medium.com/plain-and-simple/dependency-vendoring-dd765be75655).
    See [Using as a Dependency](#using-as-a-dependency) for more information.

-2. Pre-downloading the FireFly chart using:
+2. Pre-downloading the FireFly chart directly using:
     ```shell
     helm pull --version 0.0.1 oci://ghcr.io/hyperledger/helm/firefly
     ```
-   and then referring to via its filepath location:
+   then referring to via its filepath location:
     ```hcl
     resource "helm_release" "firefly" {
       name = "firefly"